Skip To Main Content

 WRITING CENTER

 The Writing Center supports students of all academic interests and levels by offering one-on-one sessions and group writing and research support (e.g. WISE write-in workspaces) as well for-credit courses in writing and academic literacy/reading.
 The Writing Center trains and hires writing/research tutors to guide their peers through the paper-writing process.
 The Principia writing proficiency requirement (three papers submitted and assessed over the course of a student’s time at Prin) is also overseen by the Center.
-The Writing Center is located on the 2nd floor of School of Government.
+The Writing Center is located on the 3rd floor of the Marshall Brooks Library.
+Please stop by!
 See our website for more, including information on signing up to work with writing tutors and contact information and resources.

 MARSHALL BROOKS LIBRARY

-The Marshall Brooks Library is open daily during the academic term, offering an extensive book collection, DVDs, streaming video titles, private study carrels, reservable rooms for group meetings, presentation suites, and a host of computers, laptops, a printer, and a high-speed scanner.
-The library participates in the I-Share system with 87 other Illinois libraries which provides our students access to over 38 million items via our daily weekday courier service.
-The library also offers access to over 47,000 electronic journals and over 430,000 e-books through its website
+The Marshall Brooks Library is open daily during the academic term, offering an extensive book collection, DVDs, streaming video titles, private study carrels, reservable rooms for group meetings, presentation suites, and a host of computers, laptops, a printer, maker space, podcasting studio, and a high-speed scanner.
+The library participates in the I-Share system with 93 other Illinois libraries, which provides our students access to over 38 million items via our daily weekday courier service.
+The library also offers access to over 87,000 electronic journals and over 700,000 e-books through its website.

 REGISTRAR’S OFFICE

-The Registrar’s Office is in the School of Government.
+The Registrar’s Office is across from Admissions in School of Government.

 STUDENT LIFE DEPARTMENT